kieranfraser/gym-push/README.md

 |action|int64|The action taken by the user on a notification in a given context, possible values: 1 (opened), 0 (dismissed)|

 ## Running task 1
-A jupyter notebook named *Example_evalumap1-v0* is provided in the docs folder demonstrating how to set up the relvant environment for this task and interact with it.
+A jupyter notebook named *Example_evalumap1-v0* is provided in the docs folder demonstrating how to set up the relevant environment for this task and interact with it.
 The following is a brief extract from it illustrating a random model being evaluated:

 ```sh
 import gym